microsoft/unilm/beit3/get_started/get_started_for_retrieval.md

 - `--batch_size`: batch size per GPU.
 Effective batch size = `number of GPUs` * `--batch_size` * `--update_freq`.
 So in the above example, the effective batch size is `192*16 = 3072`.
 - `--finetune`: weight path of your pretrained models; please download the pretrained model weights in [README.md](../README.md#pretrained-models)
 - `--task`: **coco_retrieval** for COCO retrieval, **flickr30k** for Flickr30k retrieval
-- `--lr`: 2e-4 for coco retrieval, 1e-4 for Flickr30k retrieval
+- `--lr`: 2e-4 for COCO retrieval, 1e-4 for Flickr30k retrieval
-- `--epochs`: 15 for coco retrieval, 20 for Flickr30k retrieval
+- `--epochs`: 15 for COCO retrieval, 20 for Flickr30k retrieval
-- `--warmup_epochs`: 3 for coco retrieval, 5 for Flickr30k retrieval
+- `--warmup_epochs`: 3 for COCO retrieval, 5 for Flickr30k retrieval
 - `--checkpoint_activations`: using gradient checkpointing for saving GPU memory